rackerlabs/technical-blog/_posts/2015-06-14-Docker-CoreOS-Fleet.md

   f35b7443...
 10.181.202.100  -
   ```

- * Now inside one of the CoreOS node (e.g. core01), clone the git repo
+ * Now, inside one of the CoreOS node (e.g. core01), clone the git repo

   ```
   cd /home/core
   git clone https://github.com/srirajan/coreos-docker
   ```

- * Lad all the services.
+ * Load all the services.
 We wlll go into details of each service in following steps.

   ```
   cd /home/core/coreos-docker/fleet-services